grpappalardo/geopandas-migration-tutorial/README.md

 The output is `pandas.core.frame.DataFrame.`

-After that, replace the indexing with the date information so that will become the x-axis when we make graphs.
+After that, replace the indexing start with the date information so that will become the graph's x-axis.

 ```
 russiadata.set_index("DATE", inplace = True)